 - Arthur Pryor

-Modern trombone soloist would not enjoy the stage today had it not been for the significant contribution of other players before them such as Arthur Pryor.
-Born in 1870, Pryor was the 1st chair trombonists in John Sousa’s band.
+Modern trombone soloists would not enjoy the stage today had it not been for the significant contribution of other players before them such as Arthur Pryor.
+Born in 1870, Pryor was the 1st chair trombonist in John Sousa’s band.
 He was very adept at improvising and extending his range.
 He was not only a musician but he was also a phenomenal technician whose style could never be copied.
 When he played in the famous Sousa Band, he shared the stage with other notable musicians of that era such as Herbert Clarke.
 Pryor was such a presence in the Sousa band that audiences would pay just to see him performing his signature passionately fluctuating solo.
 Truly, the trombone has never been the same since Arthur Pryor touched it.

 - J.J Johnson

 J.J Johnson was a household name in postwar jazz circles.
-He is credited with translating the upbeat and liner technique of playing bebop to the trombone, which took place in the late 1940s.
+He is credited with translating the upbeat and linear technique of playing bebop to the trombone, which took place in the late 1940s.
 Although he was mostly influenced by other famous trumpeters and sax players such as Dizzy Gillespie and Lester Young, he was able to transfer bebop using short notes and dry tones.
 Although he consolidated a career as a well-known composer, he did not allow his passion for trombone to dull.
 It is said by those who knew him that he was a firm believer in practicing daily, as it is evident in his recordings and albums.

 - Glenn Miller

-A list of great jazz trombonist would certainly be incomplete without a tip of the hat to virtuoso Glenn Miller.
+A list of great jazz trombonists would certainly be incomplete without a tip of the hat to virtuoso Glenn Miller.
 Glenn Miller helped to lead famous bands of the Swing Era during the 1930s with unique arrangements of beautiful instrumentation.
-Glenn Miller’s career as a trombonist was so successful that he was one of the highest paid and best selling recording artists between 1939 and 1943.
-In honor of his legacy, the Glenn Miller Orchestra band was formed in 1956 and it has been performing, recording and touring the world consistently playing an average of 300 live dates each year all over the world.
+Glenn Miller’s career as a trombonist was so successful that he was one of the highest-paid and best selling recording artists between 1939 and 1943.
+In honor of his legacy, the Glenn Miller Orchestra band was formed in 1956 and it has been performing, recording, and touring the world consistently playing an average of 300 live dates each year all over the world.
 Glenn Miller passed away under mysterious circumstances after he disappeared in 1944 during the Second World War.

 - Tommy Dorsey